The spiritual foundations of our contemporary desire for private space

 Solitude and Wilderness

 For Wordsworth, nature in its sublime aspect was not just an object to be contemplated.
-He saw it as an active force by which, through protracted exposure, our souls are educated in the higher spiritual realities until, as he puts it in Prelude, “we recognize / a grandeur in the beatings of the heart”.
+He saw it as an active force by which, through protracted exposure, our souls are educated in the higher spiritual realities until, as he puts it in his great poem Prelude, “we recognize / a grandeur in the beatings of the heart”.
 Unlike the tarnished and corrupt systems created by human beings, he thought of nature as a pure, sanctified source of knowledge that has the power to cleanse our souls.
-Thus in Prelude 12, he describes how, becoming disillusioned with the actions of his fellow human beings when he was living in London, he took refuge in nature and then…
+Thus in Prelude 12, he describes how, becoming disillusioned with the actions of his fellow human beings when he was living in London, he took refuge in nature and …

 And, as the horizon of my mind enlarged,